 - There were arrangements for planning and monitoring the number and mix of staff needed. - Staff understood their responsibilities to manage emergencies and to recognise those in need of urgent medical attention. - There were appropriate indemnity arrangements in place. - There were suitable medicines and equipment to deal with medical emergencies which were stored appropriately and checked regularly.
-There was oxygen on site and arrangements were in place with a local dentist to access their defibrillator should the need arise.
-However, the provider had not assured themselves that appropriate checks were carried out on the defibrillator. - A fire risk assessment had been completed and reviewed annually.
-However the last review was undertaken August 2020.
+There was oxygen and a defibrillator on site.
+However, the defibrillator needed to be taken out of the box and a system put in place for checking on a regular basis that it was in working order. - A fire risk assessment had been completed in January 2019, although there was no evidence that it had been reviewed since.
 It was not clear if the identified actions in the risk assessment had been addressed.
 The provider did not have a fire procedure in place or on display.
-Staff told us that the fire alarm and emergency lighting was tested monthly but no records were kept. - The training records showed that fire training was only provided at staff induction, and there were no designated fire marshals.
+The fire alarms and emergency lights were tested and recorded on monthly basis. - The training records that fire training was only provided at staff induction, and there were no designated fire marshals.
 Regular fire drills had not taken place.
-Following the inspection the provider informed us that two fire marshals had been appointed and fire marshal training was planned for February 2022. - On the day of the inspection we saw that the fire exit was blocked.
-The provided rectified this immediately.
+Following the inspection the provider informed us that two fire marshals had been appointed and fire marshal training was planned for February 2022.